vega/vega-lite-api/docs/api/color.md

 __Note:__

 - Data values for a temporal field can be either a date-time string (e.g., `"2015-03-07 12:32:17"`, `"17:01"`, `"2015-03-16"`. `"2015"`) or a timestamp number (e.g., `1552199579097`).
-- Data `type` describes the semantics of the data rather than the primitive data types (`number`, `string`, etc.).
+- Data `type` describes the semantics of the data rather than the primitive data types (number, string, etc.).
 The same primitive data type can have different types of measurement.
 For example, numeric data can represent quantitative, ordinal, or nominal data.
 - When using with [`bin`](https://vega.github.io/vega-lite/docs/bin.html), the `type` property can be either `"quantitative"` (for using a linear bin scale) or [`"ordinal"` (for using an ordinal bin scale)](https://vega.github.io/vega-lite/docs/type.html#cast-bin).
 - When using with [`timeUnit`](https://vega.github.io/vega-lite/docs/timeunit.html), the `type` property can be either `"temporal"` (for using a temporal scale) or [`"ordinal"` (for using an ordinal scale)](https://vega.github.io/vega-lite/docs/type.html#cast-bin).
 - When using with [`aggregate`](https://vega.github.io/vega-lite/docs/aggregate.html), the `type` property refers to the post-aggregation data type.
 For example, we can calculate count `distinct` of a categorical field `"cat"` using `{"aggregate": "distinct", "field": "cat", "type": "quantitative"}`.
 The `"type"` of the aggregate output is `"quantitative"`.